 I Now Have a Kitchen Island On Wheels In My Small Kitchen

-I have only had it for two days now, but I love it.
+I love it.
 My rolling kitchen island… aka.. a rolling table that comes with two options.

 You can add the wheels, like I did or add stationary feet.
 Two of the wheels have a locking feature that keep the table from moving.
 To allow the table to move, you simply press the metal lever to On or Off using your foot.